skylar-anderson/DevStash/README.md

 Debugging DevStash.js
 ----------

-Both captujre and load receive an optional parameter 'debug' which dictates whether to output to the browser console or not.
+Both capture and load receive an optional parameter 'debug' which dictates whether to output to the browser console or not when loading/capturing cache.

 	$.DevStash("capture", true);
 	$.DevStash("load", true);